-- A vision to bring knowledge about the seabed to everyone on the planet; and - A mission to produce free, open and complete seabed datasets of the world's oceans by enabling and inspiring seabed mapping efforts through international capacity development, education, and collaboration.
+- A vision to bring knowledge about our planet's seabed to everyone; and - A mission to produce free, open and complete seabed data and information for the world's oceans.
+This is achieved by enabling and inspiring seabed mapping efforts through international collaboration, technological innovation, capacity development, and education.